-Denmark stands for re-election to the Council of United Nations' International Maritime Organization (IMO).
+Denmark has been re-elected to the Council of United Nations' International Maritime Organization (IMO).

-In November 2017, elections will be held for the Council of United Nations' International Maritime Organization (IMO) for the 2018-2019 biennium.
+In November 2017, there were elections to the Council of the United Nations Maritime Organization (IMO) for the period 2018-2019.
 As a maritime nation, Denmark has a strong interest and share in the work of the IMO and has had a seat on its governing body, the Council, since 2001.
 Denmark still wants to contribute to the development of global shipping and, therefore, stands for re-election to the Council.
-The election will be held during the IMO Assembly to be held in London from 27 November to 6 December 2017.

 The IMO sets global standards